Arte

 5. “Dirty and poorly dressed”

-6. The disease he suffered from birth.
+6. The disease he suffered from since birth.

 7. The mysteries of Van Gogh's life